The Barnard–Columbia Urban Studies program enables students to explore and understand the urban experience in all of its richness and complexity.

 It recognizes the city as an amalgam of diverse peoples and their social, political, economic, and cultural interactions within a distinctive built environment.
 Students study the evolution and variety of urban forms and governance structures, which create opportunities for, as well as constrain, the exercise of human agency, individual and collective.
 They explore the place of the city in different historical and comparative contexts, as well as in the human imagination.

 Majors build an intellectual foundation that combines interdisciplinary coursework and a concentration of study within a single field.
-Through the two-semester junior colloquium, students study urban history and contemporary issues, and at the same time hone their interdisciplinary, analytical and research skills.
+Through the two-semester junior seminars, students study urban history and contemporary issues, and at the same time hone their interdisciplinary, analytical and research skills.
 This shared experience prepares them for their independent research project in their senior year.
 We encourage our majors to use New York City as a laboratory, and many courses draw on the vast resources of the city and include an off-campus experience.

 Student Learning Objectives: